ait-energy/iesopt/docs/pages/manual/yaml/core_components.md

 ## Fixed cost of core components

-Although not relevant for the optimization, it can be convenient to be able to add fixed cost to a core component, e.g., the fixed operational cost of an existing unit.
+Although not relevant for the optimization, it can be convenient to be able to add fixed costs to a core component, e.g., the fixed operational cost of an existing unit.
 It will add this amount to the objective value.
-Look at example '46_constants_in_objective' to see it applied.
+Look at example [46_constants_in_objective](https://github.com/ait-energy/IESopt.jl/blob/54c36a51dc8d57e686ecfeaec42abf8114f20819/assets/examples/46_constants_in_objective.iesopt.yaml) to see it applied.

 ```yaml
 unit: